 Lo Call 1890 25 29 28 (Option 3)

 What do we do?
 The mission of Dogs Trust is to bring about the day when all dogs can enjoy a happy life, free from the threat of unnecessary destruction.
 We commit to being accountable and transparent so that donors and prospective donors, volunteers, and anyone who uses our services can have full confidence in Dogs Trust.

 Who do we process data about?
 Dogs Trust processes personal data about people who help us fulfil our mission including:

-• engaging with educational or community outreach services or other advocacy,
+- engaging with Dog School training, educational or community outreach services or other advocacy,